projectchrono/chrono/doxygen/documentation/tutorials/chrono/tutorials.md

     - create and use ChFunction objects, from available classes.
     - define a custom function by inheriting from ChFunction class.
     - No GUI: only text output.

+-   @subpage tutorial_demo_math

+	Tutorial that teaches main mathematical tools (vectors, matrices)

+-   @subpage tutorial_demo_coords

+	Tutorial that teaches coordinate transformations

+-   @subpage tutorial_demo_stream

+	Tutorial that teaches how to use ChStream classes to write/load from file streams.

+-   @subpage tutorial_demo_archive

+	Tutorial that teaches how to perform serialization/deserialization of C++ classes